 2.8.1.1 AI solutions and technologies have the potential to transform areas as diverse and critical as education, healthcare, finance, mobility, agriculture and energy.

-However, they also bring with them several implications of risks to aspects such as security, trust and inclusion, as well as issues of transparency and accountability – in AI algorithms, tools, and the data they depend on.
+However, they also bring with them several challenges and risks.

 2.8.1.2 Some examples of AI-related policy questions that could be considered include:

 a.
-What are the key policy imperatives driving decision makers to explore and harness the potential of AI-based solutions and technologies to enable the global transition to digital economy?
+How can AI solutions and technologies promote sustainable development?
+What are the key policy imperatives driving decision makers to explore and harness the potential of AI-based solutions and technologies to enable sustainable development?

 b.
-How do AI technologies support or challenge the development of telecommunications/ICTs?
-Conversely, how can telecommunications/ICTs enhance and disseminate inclusively the positive externalities of AI?
+How can AI help the developing countries to better benefit from the use of advanced data-driven technologies?

 c.
-How can AI help the developing countries to better benefit from the use of advanced data-driven technologies?

-d.
 What are the challenges facing the deployment and use of AI technologies?
-How can issues such as trust, transparency, accountability, bias and representativeness be best addressed?

-e.
-How can stakeholders foster innovation while also ensuring that the future of AI is synonymous with a safe, inclusive and sustainable future for all?

-2.8.2 Internet of Things (IoT)
+How can stakeholders promote the development and use of AI technologies to support sustainable development?2.8.2 Internet of Things (IoT)

 2.8.2.1 The IoT and connected sensors are driving improvements to national growth and human wellbeing in a range of areas such as healthcare, water, agriculture, natural resource management, resiliency to climate change and energy.

-However, while IoT is increasingly responsible for connectivity-based service models in the aforementioned diverse areas of application, capturing its full potential will require an understanding of where real value can be created and a successful effort to address a set of systems issues, including interoperability.
+However, However, policymakers and other stakeholders may need to address several challenges if they are to capture its full potential.

-2.8.2.2 Some examples of policy questions that could be considered to provide a better understanding of efforts needed to successfully deploy IoT include:
+2.8.2.2 Some examples of policy questions that could be considered to provide a better understanding of efforts needed to successfully mobilise IoT for sustainable development include:

 a.
+How can the Internet of Things promote sustainable development?
 What are the key challenges and opportunities facing policymakers for ensuring that IoT applications create real value?
-What is the role that policymakers can play in developing an ecosystem at the national and international level that best supports the cross-sectoral nature of such applications?

 b.
-How can stakeholders ensure that technologies continue to evolve, providing lower costs and more robust analytics, to support use of these applications?
-How can the critical issues of interoperability and trust be addressed?

-c.
-What steps can be taken to ensure that the benefits arising from the use and application of IoT systems are more equitably accessible, across countries and populations?
+How can stakeholders ensure that technologies continue provide lower costs and more robust analytics, to support use of these applications? c.
+What steps can be taken to ensure that the benefits arising from the use and application of IoT systems are more accessible to everyone, including women and girls?

 2.8.3 5G